sauthieg/sauthieg.github.io/_posts/2014-10-12-welcome-to-openig-part-4.markdown

 First thing to understand when trying to debug a configuration is "where the hell are all my messages going ?" :)

-This achievable simply by activating `DEBUG` traces in your `LogSink` heap object:
+This is achievable simply by activating `DEBUG` traces in your `LogSink` heap object:

 {% gist sauthieg/9622ec69b2db77c99b51 %}